LowBoBYT/b-clothing-native-fix/README.md

 4. **Save and restart the script**
    Save the changes and restart the script.
 The issue should now be resolved, and it should work perfectly again!

+## Credits
+This quick fix was provided by [LowBoBYT](https://github.com/LowBoBYT).
+Join the community on Discord: [https://discord.gg/xeonrp](https://discord.gg/xeonrp)